 An in-law suite can increase your property's value and provide space for family or potential rental income.

-Building an in-law suite costs anywhere from $7,500 and $600,000, with most homeowners spending around $82,750.
+The cost to build an in-law suite can range anywhere from $7,500 and $600,000, with most homeowners spending around $82,750.
 That’s an average of $100 to $200 per square foot.
 Factors like location, size, materials, and whether the suite is attached or detached from your home will affect the total price.

 An in-law suite is a significant investment, but it creates a comfortable space for family members or generates rental income.
 To ensure your project is successful and complies with local regulations, it's essential to budget properly and hire a professional contractor.